A TRIBUTE TO THURMAN MUNSON

 THE "CAPTAIN" OF THE 70'S

-This August 2nd will mark a very sad 30th anniversary for Yankee fans of my generation.
+This August 2nd marks a very sad 34th anniversary for Yankee fans of my generation.
 On August 2nd 1979, a small plane in which Yankee captain Thurman Munson was piloting crashed, instantly killing Munson who was only 32 years old.
 As the news hit late that afternoon, Yankee fans and baseball fans around the world were stunned to hear that Thurman Munson was dead.
-Even though it has been twenty-nine years since that terrible day, Yankee fans like myself will always remember Munson-- especially on "Old Timer's Day"-- when we feel the loss each year as we don't see #15 at Yankee Stadium.
+Even though it has been thirty-four years since that terrible day, Yankee fans like myself will always remember Munson-- especially on "Old Timer's Day"-- when we feel the loss each year as we don't see #15 at Yankee Stadium.

 In any tribute to Munson, a writer can list Thurman's statistics and fill up page after page with impressive numbers.
 Munson won the Rookie-Of-The-Year award in 1970.
 He was the American League's most valuable player of the 1976 season.
 He batted over .300 five times while driving in over 100 runs three times.
 He also led the Yankees to three consecutive pennants in 1976, 1977, and 1978 -- the last two resulting in World Championships.
 A testament to his trademark, clutch hitting, Munson had a .373 World Series batting average.
 One can go on and on, but Yankee fans always realized Thurman's true place in Yankee history went beyond just numbers.